ReFeXe/bldclcd3/README.md

 after flashing, change UART baudrate 9600

-BY BY UART, LCD3 Active PAS and ADC + PAS, on it PAS pin's change to SWDIO and SWCLK
+BY BY UART, LCD3 Active PAS and ADC + PAS, on it PAS pin's change to SWDIO and SWCLK!!!

 In UBOX, it is loaded only into the first controller